 What About the Other Parts of Medicare?

 You may have also heard of Medicare Parts C and D. Part C is just another name for Medicare Advantage Plans.
 Remember, Medicare Advantage Plans are private health insurance plans sold as an alternative to Original Medicare.
 Part D is a prescription drug coverage plan.
 This is an optional addition to Original Medicare.
-There are other ways of securing prescription drug coverage, so not everyone needs Part D. Talk to an agent to figure out which plans are right for you.

 Still Have Medicare Questions?